-Condition (4.14) shows that the AP property may not hold for an underresolved spatial grid.
-This restriction is only due to the stabilization term (3.66), and it is an important question whether a smaller term could stabilize the present IMEX scheme.
+(i) Condition (4.14) shows that the AP property may not hold for an underresolved spatial grid.
+This restriction is due to the stabilization term (3.65), and it is an important question whether a smaller term could stabilize the present IMEX scheme. (ii) For moderately low Mach numbers, (4.14) is not a severe restriction.
+For example, for $\varepsilon = 10^{-2}$, one needs roughly 20 gridpoints per unit length, and for $\varepsilon = 10^{-3}$, roughly 100 points.

-Remark 4.2.
+Remark 4.3.
 The following remarks are in order.

-- (i) It has to be noted that throughout this paper we follow a non-dimensionalisation in such a way that 0 < ε ≤ 1. - (ii) We note that in the fully compressible case, i.e. when ε = 1, the auxiliary system is the Euler system itself and the stiff flux F ≡ 0.
-In this case, the algorithm just consists of step 1 and the overall scheme simply reduces to a shock capturing algorithm.
+- (i) It has to be noted that throughout this paper we follow a non-dimensionalisation in such a way that $0 < \varepsilon \le 1$. - (ii) We note that in the fully compressible case, i.e. when $\varepsilon = 1$, the auxiliary system is the Euler system itself and the stiff flux $\tilde{F} \equiv 0$.
+In this case, the algorithm just consists of step 1 and the overall scheme simply reduces to a shock capturing algorithm. - 5.
+Numerical Experiments.
+In order to validate the proposed AP schemes (3.1) and (3.46), (3.47), in this section we present the results of numerical experiments.
+First, we observe the convergence of the fixed point iterations (3.69) and (3.70), (3.71).

-5. Numerical Experiments

-In order to validate the proposed AP schemes (3.1) and (3.47), (3.48), in this section we present the results of numerical experiments.
-First, we observe the convergence of the fixed point iterations (3.71) and (3.72), (3.73).
 As low Mach number tests we consider weakly compressible problems with $\varepsilon \ll 1$.
 In particular, we study the propagation of long wavelength acoustic waves and their interactions with small scale perturbations.
-In our numerical studies we have observed the formation of shocks due to weakly nonlinear effects, albeit a prescribed value of ε less than unity.
+Mach number.
+Then, we test the performance of the scheme in the compressible regime $\varepsilon = 1$ and in this case the scheme should possess shock capturing features.
+The numerical results clearly indicate that the scheme captures discontinuous solutions containing shocks, contacts, etc. without any oscillations.
+In many of our numerical studies we have observed the formation of shocks due to weakly nonlinear effects, albeit a prescribed value of ε less than unity.
 Our numerical results agree well with the benchmarks reported in the literature.